Coalition Against Trafficking in Women: History

 CATW was founded 1988 as the outcome of a conference titled, "First Global Conference Against Trafficking in Women", organized by several American feminist groups, including Women Against Pornography and WHISPER.
+WHISPER (Women Hurt in Systems of Prostitution Engaged in Revolt) was a pioneering program founded in the 1980s by Sarah Wynters and other women who had survived prostitution.
+Later, WHISPER's mission to help women and girls escape prostitution and sexual exploitation was continued by Breaking Free, Inc. by Vednita Carter, who previously served as WHISPER's director of women's services.
 The leaders of CATW, such as founder Dorchen Leidholdt and co-chair (as of 2007) Norma Ramos, were originally leaders of Women Against Pornography.

 CATW was the first international non-governmental organization (NGO) working against trafficking, and gained consultative status with ECOSOC (UN) in 1989.
-The CATW has influenced anti-sex industry and anti-trafficking legislation in places all over the world, including the Philippines, Venezuela, Bangladesh, Japan, Sweden, and the United States.
+The CATW has influenced anti-sex exploitation industry and anti-trafficking legislation in places all over the world, including the Philippines, Venezuela, Bangladesh, Japan, Sweden, and the United States.

+Its former executive director Gunilla Ekberg was featured in the documentary The Gender War where she threatened journalist Evin Rubar.

 Involvement

 In 2008, the Coalition supported the campaign to defeat San Francisco's Proposition K, which was a proposition that called for the full decriminalization of prostitution.
 CATW also encouraged its followers to get television network HBO to stop airing shows like Cathouse, which it claims promote sex trafficking and prostitution.
 In 2008, CATW held a discussion at the New York City Bar Association on the laws in Sweden and the US governing prostitution and human trafficking, entitled, "Abolishing Sex Slavery: From Stockholm to Hunts Point".